 HI-SLIDE is funded by an SPI Exploratory Grant and is a partnership between the University of Fribourg and the University of Edinburgh.
 It is integrated with the European Research Council-funded project “CASSANDRA – Accelerating mass loss of Greenland: firn and the shifting runoff limit”.

-Andrew Tedstone is a senior research at the University of Fribourg.
+Andrew Tedstone is a senior researcher at the University of Fribourg.
 His field trip took place in spring 2021 with financial support from a SPI Exploratory Grant.

 Header photograph: © 2021 Andrew Tedstone, all rights reserved